pellegrino/ansible-concourse/README.md

 - `concourse_work_volume_fs_resize`: Optional.
 Default: "no".
 If yes, if the work volume block device and filesystem size differ, grow the filesystem into the space.
 - `concourse_work_volume_mount_path`: Optional.
 The directory to which the work volume will be mounted.
 - `concourse_work_volume_mount_opts`: Optional.
 Work volume mount options.

+#### Containerd

+Added a few extra flags for configuring containerd.
+Containerd is now the default in favor of Garden.

+- `concourse_worker_containerd_dns_server`: Optional.
+Default: "1.1.1.1".
+- `concourse_worker_containerd_allow_host_access`: Optional.
+Default: "false".
+If set to "true", it will allow containerd to access services running on the host.

 ## Example Playbook